 These two are the pinnacle of the physical domain when it comes to keystone habits.
 I don’t even have to tell you all the ways exercise helps you in your life.

-From better hormonal regulation, to energy levels, to looking better, to feeling more confident, to increasing your lifespan and the quality of your life, a keystone habit of exercising is one whose effects you will feel fast.
+From better hormonal regulation, to energy levels, to looking better, to feeling more confident, to increasing your lifespan and the quality of your life, a positive habit of exercising regularly is one whose effects you will feel in both your mind and body.

 When it comes to food, it’s literally the building block of your life’s energy.
 If you eat garbage, you will feel like garbage—garbage in, garbage out.
 And your energy levels are one of the most important factors you need to regulate in your life if you want to achieve anything.

-None of your dreams will ever come true if you eat a massive bag of chips every single day, which makes you drowsy and lifeless no matter how much ambition you have.
+None of your dreams will ever come true if you cultivate unhealthy eating habits, which makes you drowsy and lifeless no matter how much ambition you have.
+If you really want to improve your health, put down the ice cream and start adding in whole, nutritious foods to your diet.

-There are many great intellectual keystone habits we can pursue, but I will just name a couple of them which most of you who read the article will find relevant:
+There are many great intellectual keystone habits we can pursue, but I will just name a couple of them that most people will find relevant:

 - Learning new languages